SimonBrandner/oblichey/README.md

 ### Other

-Currently, Nix is the only supported packaging format but it should possibly to compile from source on non NixOS systems and install manually as well as using Nix to build and then install manually.
+Currently, NixOS is the only "officially" supported distribution, but it should be possible to compile from source either by using Nix or without it and installing manually.
 I am relatively open to contributions for other packaging formats.

 ## Development

-For development you are going to need Nix (the package manager not the OS) which is either part of you NixOS install or can be downloaded [here](https://nixos.org/download/#nix-install-linux) for other distros.
+For development you are going to need Nix (the package manager not the OS) which is either part of your NixOS install or can be downloaded [here](https://nixos.org/download/#nix-install-linux) for other distros.
 You are going to need to [enable flakes](https://nixos.wiki/wiki/Flakes#Enable_flakes_permanently_in_NixOS).